Strategic Area 1: Ensuring factory safety through remediation

 Fire Safety Institute at BUETBangladesh University of Engineering and Technology (BUET) is providing a diploma course on Fire Safety Engineering with the support of ILO.
 The first batch of engineers have successfully completed the course in September 2017.
 BUET has offered a similar version of the course for factory managers.

-Strategic Area 3: Occupational Safety and Health (OSH)
+Strategic Area 3: Occupational Safety and Health

-National action plan for OSHDIFE has started laying out the preparation of the National Action Plan (NAP) for OSH with detailed description of tasks, roles, persons in charge, budgetary allocations and consultation with relevant stakeholders.
-To support this process, a discussion paper on preparing NAP has been shared with DIFE for further review.
+National action plan for OSHDIFE has started laying out the preparation of the National Action Plan (NAP) for Occupational Safety and Health (OSH) with detailed description of tasks, roles, persons in charge, budgetary allocations and consultation with relevant stakeholders.
+To support this process, a discussion paper on preparing NAP was shared with DIFE for further review.

 Strategic Area 4: Better Work Bangladesh improving working conditions and productivity

-Factory registrationAs of December 2017, 167 factories are active with Better Work Bangladesh (BWB), employing 351,436 workers, 54% of whom are women.
+Factory registrationAs of May 2018, 158 factories are active with Better Work Bangladesh (BWB), employing 351,436 workers, 54% of whom are women.

-Advisory visits187 advisory visits have been conducted in Better Work factories with an objective to effectively influence compliance with national and international labour standards.
+Advisory visitsAs of March 2018, 579 advisory visits have been conducted in Better Work factories with an objective to effectively influence compliance with national and international labour standards.

 BWB developed an action plan in July 2017, based on which it will work towards formulating policies and procedures to protect the rights of the lactating mothers, eventually to have an impact in reducing the maternal and infant mortality rates across the country.

 Gender mainstreamingGender Action Plan for the ILO RMG programme has been drafted in line with the Gender Strategy of the programme.

 ILO and UN Women have launched a study to identify underlining factors responsible for the apparent reduction of the female labour force in the RMG sector.
 A sample of 216 RMG factories are being surveyed during the field study alongside women RMG workers who have left the sector.

-An additional 25 tablets have also been provided to the Bangladesh Fire Safety and Civil Defence (BFSCD) to be used with its e-fire licensing system.
-BFSCD started using their e-Fire Licensing and Inspection System from 15 September 2017 and made the use of the system mandatory for all its offices on 1 January 2018.
+An additional 25 tablets were provided to the Bangladesh Fire Safety and Civil Defence (FSCD) for use with its e-fire licensing system.
+FSCD started using their e-Fire Licensing and Inspection System from 15 September 2017 and made the use of the system mandatory for all its offices on 1 January 2018.

-CommunicationShort videos on DIFE’s Reform, Gender Inclusion, LIMA App, DIFE Information and Knowledge Management System and DIFE Foundational Training have been produced to showcase the activities and achievements of the RMG programme.
+Short videos on DIFE’s Reform, Gender Inclusion, LIMA App, IKMS and DIFE Foundational Training have been produced to showcase the activities and achievements of the RMG programme.
 An animation video that helps create awareness of the role and work of DIFE has been produced.